yrutschle/sslh/README.md

 `sslh` has the bells and whistles expected from a mature
-daemon: privilege and capabilities dropping, inetd support, systemd support, transparent proxying, chroot, logging, IPv4 and IPv6, TCP and UDP, a fork-based and a select-based model, and more.
+daemon: privilege and capabilities dropping, inetd support, systemd support, transparent proxying, chroot, logging, IPv4 and IPv6, TCP and UDP, a fork-based, a select-based model, and yet another based on libev for larger installations.

 Install
 =======